goodguytim1/pwj-chrome-extension/readme.md

 - Make sure to reload your chrome extension for `manifest.json` to take effect
 - You need to grab the list of action items first and then append the new item

-## TODO: Display the list of Action Items from the database
+## DONE: Display the list of Action Items from the database

 #### HINTS: